Modding the Inspiron 7570

 - a Philips screwdriver

 - Replacement double-sided 3M tape.
-I used a 5mm wide one, but you can also use 4mm.
+I used a

 Dell are open about their hardware and have published a very comprehensive service manual for this laptop.
 This manual is freely available to download from here.
 Please read this manual together with this post as it has some very good advice.
 This manual does cover the first part of this teardown in great detail.
 Unfortunately it does not cover the screen assembly teardown.